 No, it is free to participate in corporate actions.

-You investment is safe kept in our nominee account, this allows us to give you the lowest execution fees under our scalable business model.
+Your investment is safely kept in our nominee account, this allows us to give you the lowest execution fees under our scalable business model.

 However this means we have certain restrictions on the corporate action types we can offer.